Merovius/website-review/content/posts/draft-operator-constraints.markdown

 3. Taking a comparison function
 4. Comparator types

-I believe the fourth is a novel idea.
-At least I don't think I have seen it come up in a discussion about Go so far.
-Though I think I have seen it used in other languages.

 ## `constraints.Ordered`

 Go 1.18 has a mechanism to constrain a type parameter to all types which have